 Parameter Description diskPool or diskPools The name of the disk pool for which you are setting attributes.
 Enclose the disk pool name in square brackets ([]).
-You can enter more than one disk pool name if you use the diskpools parameter.
-Enclose all of the disk pool names in a single set of square bracketes ([]).
-Separate each disk pool name with a space.
-If you have special characters in a disk pool name, you must also enclose that name in double quotation marks (" "). allDiskPools This parameter sets attributes for all of the disk pools in the storage array. reserveDriveCount This parameter sets the number of drives to be reserved in the disk pool for drive failures or drive removals.
-Setting this value to 0 results in a possible loss of data if a drive failure occurs in a disk pool. warningThreshold The percentage of disk pool capacity at which you receive a warning alert that the disk pool is nearing full.
+You can enter more than one disk pool name.
+Enclose all of the disk pool names in one set of square brackets ([]).
+Enclose each disk pool name in double quotation marks ("").
+Separate each disk pool name with a white space. allDiskPools This parameter sets attributes for all of the disk pools in the storage array. reservedDriveCount This parameter sets the number of drives to be reserved in the disk pool for drive failures or drive removals.
+Setting this value to 0 results in a possible loss of data if a drive failure occurs in a disk pool.

+Parameter Description warningThreshold The percentage of disk pool capacity at which you receive a warning alert that the disk pool is nearing full.
 Use integer values.
 For example, a value of 70 means 70 percent.
 For best operation, the value for this parameter must be less than the value for the criticalThreshold parameter.
+Valid values are from 0 to 100.
+The default value is 50.
 Setting this parameter to 0 disables warning alerts.

-Parameter Description criticalThreshold The percentage of disk pool capacity at which you receive a critical alert that the disk pool is nearing full.
+If you set this to default, the warning alert threshold value is determined by the controller firmware. criticalThreshold The percentage of disk pool capacity at which you receive a critical alert that the disk pool is nearing full.
 Use integer values.
 For example, a value of 70 means 70 percent.
 For best operation, the value for this parameter must be greater than the value for the warningThreshold parameter.
-Setting this parameter to 0 disables both warning alerts and critical alerts. criticalPriority The priority for reconstruction operations for critical events on the disk pool.
+Valid values are from 0 to 100.
+The default value is 85 percent.
+Setting this parameter to 0 disables both warning alerts and critical alerts.
+If you set this to default, the critical alert threshold value is determined by the controller firmware. criticalPriority The priority for reconstruction operations for critical events on the disk pool.
 For example, disk pool reconstruction after at least two drive failures.
 Valid values are highest, high, medium, low, and lowest.
 The default value is highest. degradedPriority The priority for reconstruction operations for degraded events on the disk pool.
 For example, disk pool reconstruction after at one drive failure.
 Valid values are highest, high, medium, low, and lowest.
 The default value is high. backgroundPriority The priority for background operations on the disk pool.
 Valid values are highest, high, medium, low, and lowest.
 The default value is low. userLabel The new alphanumeric identifier (including - and ) that you want to give the disk pool.
 Enclose the disk pool identifier in double quotation marks (" ").